 The Kernel maintains context information for the process as a whole and for individuals threads within the process.
 Scheduling by the Kernel is done on a thread basis.
 The Kernel performs thread creation, scheduling and management in Kernel space.
-Kernel threads are generally slower to create and manage than the user threads.
+Kernel threads are processes.